-This blog is shaped by a clear conviction: the materials we choose for our students matter deeply.
-A few years ago, I made a deliberate decision: my teaching would be guided by depth and meaning.
-Every text, story, and film I propose is the result of a personal and thoughtful choice, selected from books and films I have personally read, studied, loved, and found significant, profound, and enduring.
-And here we are!
+This teaching blog is shaped by a clear conviction: the books and stories we choose for our students matter deeply.
+Every text, story, and film I write about is the result of a personal and thoughtful choice — selected from what I have personally read, studied, loved, and found significant, profound, and enduring.

-Here you will find my most meaningful teaching resources for middle and high school classrooms.
-These include lesson ideas, character analysis activities, thematic discussions, classroom strategies, teaching suggestions, and educational movie activities.
-All are designed to help students engage with high-quality material.
+Here you will find reflections, analyses, and ideas for middle and high school classrooms.
 Analysis becomes discovery, and stories become encounters.
-They are not chosen simply because they fit a syllabus; they are rich in beauty, depth, and human insight, and worthy of attentive reading, discussion, and reflection.
+They are not chosen simply because they fit a syllabus; they are rich in beauty, depth, and human insight — and students deserve what is most beautiful, most challenging, and most significant in storytelling.
+This teaching blog is where that search begins.

 Latest Posts